hail-is/hail/docs/GroupTest.md

 ## SKAT-O

+To run SKAT-O, use the command `grouptest skato`.
 SKAT-O is not implemented natively in Hail.
 Instead, we use the SKAT package in R to run SKAT-O as described [here](https://cran.r-project.org/web/packages/SKAT/vignettes/SKAT.pdf).

 ### Requirements
 1. [R installed ( > 2.13.0 )](https://www.r-project.org)